 CALL FOR NOMINATIONS FOR THE 2020 HOOKS INSTITUTE NATIONAL BOOK AWARD

-The Benjamin L. Hooks Institute for Social Change at the University of Memphis (Memphis, TN) will begin calling for nominations in Summer 2020.
+The Benjamin L. Hooks Institute for Social Change at the University of Memphis (Memphis, TN) is accepting nominations for the 2020 Hooks National Book Award.

 About the Award

 - A panel of judges representing various disciplines and academic institutions in Memphis awards the annual prize to the nonfiction book that best furthers understanding of the American Civil Rights Movement and its legacy.